jimklimov/kiwi/doc/source/working_with_kiwi/xml_description.rst

 - `specification`: A detailed description of this image, e.g. its use case.

-- `license`: If applicable, you can specify a license for the image in this field.
+- `license`: If applicable, you can specify a license for the image.

-The `preferences` section
+The `preferences` Element
 -------------------------

-The mandatory `preferences` section contains the definition of the various enabled image types (so-called build types).
-Each of these build types can be supplied with attributes specific to that image type, which we described section :ref:`xml-description-build-types`.
+The mandatory `preferences` element contains the definition of the various enabled image types (so-called build types).
+Each of these build types can be supplied with attributes specific to that image type, which we described in section :ref:`xml-description-build-types`.

 The elements that are not image type specific are presented afterwards in section :ref:`xml-description-preferences-common-elements`.